 A man-in-the-middle (MITM) attack is a special type of attack in which an attacker covertly relays and potentially alters data between two parties on a network.
 These parties are usually oblivious to this attack and believe their connection and communication between each other is secured and their messages have integrity; however, that is not the case.
 The basis of the attack is to circumvent mutual authentication between the two parties and it can only be considered successful if the attacker can successfully impersonate the involved parties to each other.
 That is to say, the attacker must appear like Person A to Person B and like Person B to Person A. While it is a very common form of attack, most protocols do provide some kind of endpoint verification process to prevent MITM attacks; such as Transport Layer Security (TLS) which can authenticate both parties via a mutually trusted certificate authority.

-While the type of attack can indeed be very harmful, it should be noted that there isn’t simply one type of attack which falls under this definition.
-As a matter of fact, there are quite a few malicious techniques which fall under this description (Cache Poisoning, ARP Spoofing, SSL vulnerabilities, etc).
+While the type of attack can indeed be very harmful, it should be noted that there isn't simply one type of attack which falls under this definition.
+As a matter of fact, there are quite a few malicious techniques that fall under this description (Cache Poisoning, ARP Spoofing, SSL vulnerabilities, etc).
 As such, it is highly advised to network administrators to be well-versed in the various types of attacks that exist and what vulnerabilities they exploit to ensure the security of their network.

 Defense and Detection